Pink-Crab/Perique-Registerables/docs/Meta_Data.md

 > @param callable $auth_callback
 > @return Meta_Data

-This allows for the setting of a custom auth method, to ensure the current logged in user can add/edit the value of this meta field.
+This allows for the setting of a custom auth method, to ensure the current logged-in user can add/edit the value of this meta field.

 ```php
 $meta = ( new Meta_Data('my_key') )->permissions('__return_true');